estoneman/tbsp/README.md

 # compile and run program
 > make -k build && ./main
 ```
+*NOTE*: I use C mainly for fun to showcase a previous project I completed

 ## Next Steps
 My plans for the future include implementing a fully-functional sliding window